A journey of 1000 miles…

 Except for the single SELECT IN-List solution, the implementations use several SQL commands in loops to compute the result.
 Since every SQL statement needs to be processed by the HANA SQL “engine” to be executed, we find entries for those executions in the Shared SQL Plan cache.
-While it is possible that statements do not use the Shared SQL Plan Cache, but for our scenario let’s assume that this is not the case here.
+While it is possible that statements do not use the Shared SQL Plan Cache, for our scenario let’s assume that this is not the case here.

 I’ve grouped the different statements so that the ones belonging to the same code are in subsequent rows.

 What we learn here is that besides runtime and “working memory” that is used during the execution, there is another memory requirement for every statement: the memory required to store the SQL plan itself.

-For the IN-List just storing the plan requires 4.48MB, which is a lot if you consider how much is possible with that (e.g. the whole Secret of Monkey Island game for the Amiga came on four 880KB disks = 3.520 KB).
+For the IN-List just storing the plan requires 4.48MB, which is a lot if you consider how much can be done with this amount of memory (e.g. the whole Secret of Monkey Island game for the Amiga came on four 880KB disks = 3.520 KB).